spree/spree/README.md

 Overview
 -------

-This attempts to stay as closely to the original spree frontend markup as possible, only changing layout class names and adding a few DOM elements where required.
+This stays as closely to the original spree frontend markup as possible.
 Helper decorators have been kept to a bare minimum.
 It utilises the SCSS port of bootstrap 3 to keep inline with existing spree practices.
 It also includes support for `spree_auth_devise`.

 ![spree_bootstrap_frontend preview](http://i.imgur.com/S50Gn7V.png)